Bound on Lyapunov exponent in $c=1$ matrix model: The matrix model and the temperature bound

 Our result indicates that the inverse harmonic potential plays a role of a black body at the temperature $T_L$.
 This result reminds us the Hawking radiation \cite{Hawking:1974sw, Hawking:1974rv} in which the thermal excitation arises through the quantum effect even though the system is not thermal in the classical limit.
 Indeed we will see that the thermal excitation in the matrix model is related to the acoustic Hawking radiation in quantum fluid.

-Notice that, since the thermal radiation at the temperature $T_L$ arises, the temperature bound (\ref{T-bound}) may be saturated in this system\footnote{This interpretation is subtle.
-Since the $c=1$ matrix model is free and integrable, normal thermalization may not occur.
-(In integrable systems, thermalization to the Generalized Gibbs ensemble (GGE) \cite{PhysRevLett.98.050405, Mandal:2013id} may occur.
-It may be interesting to consider the role of the temperature $T_L$ in terms of GGE.)
-Another issue is that, at late times, the system will settle down into the state in which the half of the fermions are in the left side of the potential and the other half are in the right.
+Notice that, since the thermal radiation at the temperature $T_L$ arises, the temperature bound (\ref{T-bound}) may be saturated in this system\footnote{ We should emphasize that this temperature is obtained through the probability distribution of the observables (\ref{VEV-O-semi}), and it is not a genuine temperature of this system.
+Indeed, since the $c=1$ matrix model is free and integrable, genuine thermalization does not occur.
+(In integrable systems, thermalization to the Generalized Gibbs ensemble (GGE) \cite{Mandal:2013id, PhysRevLett.98.050405, KMM} may occur.
+It may be interesting to consider the role of the temperature $T_L$ in the context of GGE.)
+In this sense, the saturation of the bound \eqref{L-bound} in our model might not be directly related to the one studied in \cite{Maldacena:2015waa}.
+On the other hand, since our temperature is related to Hawking radiation, it may capture an essence of the bound.}.
+(The scattering of the particle in the inverse harmonic potential would occur within the Ehrenfest’s time\footnote{ If we regard the the Ehrenfest’s time as the scrambling time $t_*$ \cite{Maldacena:2015waa}, and apply the scaling relation $\hbar =1/N$ in the $c=1$ matrix model \cite{Klebanov:1991qa,Ginsparg:1993is,Polchinski:1994mb}, we obtain the scrambling time $t_* \sim (\frac{\hbar \beta_L}{2\pi})\log N $.
+Then the $c=1$ matrix model may be regarded as a fast scrambler \cite{Sekino:2008he}.
+In \cite{Maldacena:2015waa}, the dissipation time $t_d \sim 1/\lambda_L $ is also discussed, and exponential developments \eqref{Lyapunov} appear in $t_d< t < t_*$ in semi-classical chaotic systems.
+Particularly we expect $t_d \sim \hbar \beta$ in strongly coupled systems \cite{Maldacena:2015waa}.
+Interestingly, although the $c=1$ matrix model is free, it shows $t_d \sim 1/\lambda_L \sim \hbar \beta_L $ through \eqref{T-mini-2} and imitates the relation in strongly coupled systems.} $t \sim (1/\lambda_L)\log(1/\hbar) $.
+Hence the Lyapunov exponent obtained in the classical motion \eqref{Lyapunov} is reliable \footnote{At very late times, the system will settle down into the state in which the half of the fermions are in the left side of the potential and the other half are in the right.
 There the formula (\ref{VEV-O-semi}) would not work.
-Thus the argument of the temperature bound would be valid only for the initial stage of the time evolution starting from the meta-stable configuration sketched in figure \ref{Fig-string} such that the formula (\ref{VEV-O-semi}) is reliable. }.
+Thus the argument of the temperature bound would be valid only for the initial stage of the time evolution starting from the meta-stable configuration sketched in figure \ref{Fig-string} such that the formula (\ref{VEV-O-semi}) is reliable.
+(On the other hand, the Lyapunov exponent \eqref{Lyapunov} is always well defined classically, since any particle motion obeys \eqref{particle-chaos}.) }.)